Bundi – An enchanting fortress to visit

 Houses in the city seem to be an inter-knitted pattern of blocks stacked together.
 Some of them are so close in proximity to each other that you have to practically pass through one of them to reach the other, while the other are connected to each other by a network of alleys.

-The alleys are quite narrow and meandering through them is quite interesting.
-Though at some places the alleys are not wide enough to pass through the vehicles whereas at some other places vehicles did have access but mind you, only one at a time.
+The alleys of Bundi are quite narrow and meandering through them is quite interesting.
+At some places the alleys are not wide enough to pass through the vehicles whereas at some other places vehicles did have access but mind you, only one at a time.

 Inside the fort…